Are you a long distance caregiver?

 - Can he/she still drive?
 If not, does he/she take a taxi/ride-share, bus, or ask for help?

 - Is his/her home safe and free of hazards?

 - How well has he/she adjusted to deaths, especially those close friends or relatives?

 - How well has he/she adjusted to changes in living arrangement?

 - Has he/she prepared legal documents, such as wills and advance directives?
 Are these documents in a place where other family members can find them?

 - Are insurance policies up to date?
 Where are the copies kept?

 Evaluate your care recipient’s current (and potential) level of risk by answering these questions:

 - Is there an emergency?

-- Is there any one else who can intervene on your behalf?
+- Is health or safety at risk?
+If so, is there anyone else who can intervene on your behalf?